rameshthummala/dockerdeps/README.md

 * Build dependencies (from pom.xml/ivy.xml/build.gradle)
 * Docker parent child dependencies
 * Code commit change lists
-* Deployment stack descriptions (written using Deployment description XMLs)
+* Deployment stack descriptions (written using Deployment description XML files)

 generates a dependency matrix and determines what needs to be built and deployed by looking up the dependency matrix.